-This document sets out the principles that the St Vincent de Paul Society (‘the Society’) has adopted in relation to the protection and handling of personal information.
+This document sets out the principles that the St Vincent de Paul Society National Council of Australia Incorporated (ABN 50 748 098 845) (the Society or we, us, our) adopts in relation to the protection and handling of personal information.

 Where practical, the Society will collect personal information directly from you but we may also collect personal information from third parties including other not-for-profit organisations, government agencies, information service providers or public sources.

-Where we collect sensitive information from you, such as health information or religious association, we will do so only with your consent, where you provide such information voluntarily or where otherwise authorised by law.
+Where we collect sensitive information from you, including health information, we will do so only with your consent, where you provide such information voluntarily or where otherwise authorised by law.
 You may withdraw your consent for the Society to retain this information at any time.